 My mama and her people taught me early on about foraging wild foods and my family always had a garden, from potted tomatoes on the fire escape of an apartment complex in the inner city to large plots overrun with okra, peppers, onions, herbs and favorite flowers when we lived in falling apart farmhouses.
 Ranging from very rural to incredibly urban, my childhood and youth were spent by turn with farmers and migrant laborers, homesteaders and factory workers, folk musicians and theologians.
 The resulting exposure to such a diverse variety of lifeways, cultures, languages and stories has given me a great appreciation for the traditions and perspective of many peoples.

 I am a traditional herbalist.
 By traditional, I mean that I work with methods and knowledge passed down from generation to generation.
 Yes, my work is informed by scientific research and recent medical findings but the core at the center of my practice is not only old, but ancient.
 For as long as humans have walked forest and desert, jungle and tundra, prairie and plain, we have learned from the plants and worked with them for food and medicine.
 While those of us with a mongrel European American heritage may not have a single, solid tradition to call our own, our perspective is nonetheless rooted in the places we live with and peoples that have come before us.
-My knowledge is rooted in my adopted home here in the American Southwest as well as my family’s homelands in the highlands of southern Appalachia, and long before that, the Hebrides and Orkney Islands of Scotland, the Ukraine, Finland, and Africa.
+My knowledge is rooted in my adopted home here in the American Southwest as well as my family’s homelands in the highlands of southern Appalachia, and long before that, the Hebrides and Orkney Islands of Scotland, Ireland, Wales, the Ukraine, and Africa.
 I have learned from people who call themselves Abuelas and those who call themselves Phytotherapists.
 The input of each and every one has offered me unique and irreplaceable knowledge.

 The odd mix of dispossessed and traveling/nomadic peoples that form my family history have given me a unique view of healthcare, herbalism, food, human rights and home.
 As a result, my focus is on accessible, sustainable medicine that can be learned and passed on throughout a community.
 This often takes the form of food as medicine, cheap, common, and easily harvested plants as well as teaching in easily understood language that’s very much based in common sense.